WukLab/wuklab_sysml/content/posts/scheduling_overhead.md

 ## vLLM Scheduling Overhead Analysis

-**Figure 2: vLLM Scheduling Time vs. Model Forwarding Time on A100 GPUs**
+**Figure 2: vLLM Scheduling Time vs. Model Forwarding Time on A100 GPUs on LLama 1.3b**
 ![vLLM Scheduling Overhead A100](/images/scheduling_overhead/vLLM_A100.svg_0.svg)

+**Figure 3: vLLM Scheduling Time vs. Model Forwarding Time on A100 GPUs on LLama 8b**
 ![vLLM Scheduling Overhead A100](/images/scheduling_overhead/vLLM_A100.svg_1.svg)

+**Figure 4: vLLM Scheduling Time vs. Model Forwarding Time on A100 GPUs on LLama 70b**
 ![vLLM Scheduling Overhead A100](/images/scheduling_overhead/vLLM_A100.svg_2.svg)

-Figure 2 presents the median per-iteration model forwarding time and scheduling time of vLLM running different workloads and models.
+Figure 2-4 presents the median per-iteration model forwarding time and scheduling time of vLLM running different workloads and models.
 Our results show that scheduling can take as high as half of the total end-to-end inference latency.
 The scheduling overhead gets relatively higher with the smaller model because the model forwarding time of a small model is faster but the scheduling overhead is not impacted by model sizes as much.
 Comparing across workloads, we observe workloads with longer output generation (1024:1024, ShareGPT) incur higher scheduling overhead.
 As we will show in the next section, vLLM’s scheduling overhead increases with more requests in a batch.
 Workloads with longer outputs have more requests performing decoding stages.
 For the same batch size in token counts, a batch can accommodate more decoding requests than prefill requests.
 Thus, for workloads with more decoding, the number of requests in a batch is larger, causing higher scheduling overhead.
 Loogle has the lowest scheduling overhead for two reasons.
 First, its model forwarding time is longer than other workloads.
 Second, the number of requests in a batch is smaller than other workloads, causing less scheduling overhead.

-**Figure 3: vLLM Scheduling Time vs. Model Forwarding Time on A6000 GPUs**
+**Figure 5: vLLM Scheduling Time vs. Model Forwarding Time on A6000 GPUs on Llama 1.3b**
 ![vLLM Scheduling Overhead A6000](/images/scheduling_overhead/vLLM_A6000.svg_0.svg)

+**Figure 6: vLLM Scheduling Time vs. Model Forwarding Time on A6000 GPUs on Llama 8b**
 ![vLLM Scheduling Overhead A6000](/images/scheduling_overhead/vLLM_A6000.svg_1.svg)

 We also tested the same set of workloads on our local servers, each consisting of two A6000 Nvidia GPUs and Intel(R) Xeon(R) Gold 5218 CPUs.
-Figure 3 presents these results.
+Figure 5-6 presents these results.
 The A6000 GPUs model forwarding is much slower than A100.
 The relative scheduling overhead is lower than A100, as the model forwarding running on GPU gets slower.

 ## vLLM Scheduling Overhead Breakdown

-To understand where vLLM’s scheduling overhead comes from, we analyze the breakdown of its scheduling tasks, as shown in Figure 4 and Figure 5 below.
+To understand where vLLM’s scheduling overhead comes from, we analyze the breakdown of its scheduling tasks, as shown in Figure 7 and Figure 8 below.

-**Figure 4: vLLM Scheduling Time Breakdown.** Running 1024:1024 with Llama-8B on A6000.
+**Figure 7: vLLM Scheduling Time Breakdown.** Running 1024:1024 with Llama-8B on A6000.
 ![1024 1024](/images/scheduling_overhead/1024_1024.svg)
 Overall, we found that running the actual scheduling algorithm contributes only a small portion of the overall scheduling overhead.
 The majority of the overhead arises from the preparation of model inputs and the post-processing of model outputs.
 Specifically, the most significant overhead comes from building input tensors, performing output detokenization, and preparing per-request metadata.

 Our inspection of the vLLM code revealed that vLLM has complex Python object manipulation when preparing model input tensors and various metadata, causing the total pre-processing to be large and to increase with more input requests.
 On the other hand, vLLM detokenize each generated output, causing its post-processing time to also be significant and proportional to the number of output tokens in a batch.

-**Figure 5: vLLM Scheduling Time Breakdown.** Running Loogle with Llama-8B on A6000.
+**Figure 8: vLLM Scheduling Time Breakdown.** Running Loogle with Llama-8B on A6000.
 ![loogle](/images/scheduling_overhead/loogle.svg)

 The Loogle workload also incurs non-trivial pre- and post-processing time.
 However, comparing the two workloads, the Loogle workload incurs smaller overhead in absolute values for model input tensor building and detokenization.
 Due to the longer prompts and shorter decoding of Loogle, each forward batch contains fewer sequences.
 Consequently, the input-tensor-building overhead is smaller than the 1024:1024 workload.
 Meanwhile, fewer requests generate fewer output tokens per batch, resulting in smaller detokenization cost.

-**Figure 6: vLLM Scheduling Overhead as Per-Iteration Batch Size (in Number of Tokens) Increases**
+**Figure 9: vLLM Scheduling Overhead as Per-Iteration Batch Size (in Number of Tokens) Increases**
 ![vLLLM num requests](/images/scheduling_overhead/vLLM_A6000_Requests.svg)

 We conducted an ablation study on the number of requests sent to the vLLM serving system.
-Figure 6 shows that as the total number of requests increases, the relative scheduling overhead also rises.
+Figure 9 shows that as the total number of requests increases, the relative scheduling overhead also rises.
 This collaborates earlier analysis of vLLM’s scheduling overhead

 Below, we provide a breakdown of the line-by-line trace of running 1024 input 1024 output with LLama- 8b on our local A6000 GPU servers.